-Questions?
-Please feel free to contact me at email@example.com I check my e-mail often and do my best to get back to you within 24 hours.
+So here's what you need to know and thanks for reading!
+Questions????
+Please feel free to contact me at firstname.lastname@example.org.
+I check my e-mail often and do my best to get back to you within 24 hours.

+If you choose to take the class pass/no pass then there are no mandatory on-campus meetings.
+If you wish to receive a letter grade in the class then you must take the on-campus final on Saturday May 19th (time and location will be announced later).
 This course is not a self-paced course but an online community of learners working through a 17-week semester.
 It unfolds week-by-week with the whole class participating in weekly exercises and discussions together.
 If you are seeking an independent studies course, know in advance that this is not one.
 You do have to log on at least twice a week to work in the course, and, within the weekly deadlines, you can pick whichever days and times suit you.
 A new week of course content with assignments is released each Monday for you to work on during the week.

-Primarily you will use two websites
+Primarily you will use two websites:

 1. The class web site in Moodle via MyCOM.
 For information about getting a MyCOM account, read the FAQ's on the MyCOM Portal login page. #6 on the Portal login page explains how to get to Moodle.